About

 SPECIAL AIM PROGRAMS

-Ongoing case management provided to SSP clients (and their landlords) to troubleshoot issues and ensure SSP clients stay securely housed.
-AIM keeps their cases open indefinitely and continues to provide monthly deliveries of food, supplies and other items and continues two-way communication with these clients to ensure they stay housed and avoid a crisis that would again place them at risk of homelessness.
+Ongoing case management provided to former-Secure Seniors Program clients (and their landlords) to troubleshoot issues and ensure SSP clients stay securely housed.
+AIM keeps their cases open indefinitely and continues to provide monthly deliveries of food, supplies and other items and continues two-way communication with these clients through our Seniors Reach Program to ensure they stay housed and avoid a crisis that would again place them at risk of homelessness.

 Senior Reach Program